y4ns0l0/docker-multi-tor/README.md

 # Tor/HTTP proxy multi instance #

-A small docker image with Tor and Privoxy based on Alpine Linux.
+A small docker image with Tor and polipo based on Alpine Linux.
 By default, 10 TOR + prixoxy HTTP proxy instances are launched

 ## Running the container